 - Admission Per Capita.
 We calculate admission per capita for any period as total admissions revenue divided by total attendance.
-Theme park admissions accounted for approximately 62% of our total revenue for the year ended December 31, 2015.
-Over the same time period, we reported \$37.69 in admission per capita, representing a decrease of 1.8% from \$38.37 for the year ended December 31, 2014.
+Theme park admissions accounted for approximately 61% of our total revenue for the year ended December 31, 2016.
+Over the same time period, we reported \$37.17 in admission per capita, representing a decrease of 1.4% from \$37.69 for the year ended December 31, 2015.
 Admission per capita is driven by ticket pricing, the admissions product mix and the park attendance mix.
 The admissions product mix is defined as the mix of tickets purchased such as single day, multi-day or annual passes and the park attendance mix is defined as the mix of theme parks visited.
-The mix of theme parks visited can impact admission per capita based on the theme park's respective pricing. - In-Park Per Capita Spending.
+The mix of theme parks visited can impact admission per capita based on the theme park's respective pricing which on average is lower for our water parks compared to our other theme parks. - In-Park Per Capita Spending.
 We calculate in-park per capita spending for any period as total food, merchandise and other revenue divided by total attendance.
-For the year ended December 31, 2015, food, merchandise and other revenue accounted for approximately 38% of our total revenue.
-Over the same time period, we reported \$23.32 of in-park per capita spending, representing an increase of 0.8% from \$23.14 for the year ended December 31, 2014.
+For the year ended December 31, 2016, food, merchandise and other revenue accounted for approximately 39% of our total revenue.
+Over the same time period, we reported \$23.93 of in-park per capita spending, representing an increase of 2.6% from \$23.32 for the year ended December 31, 2015.
 In-park per capita spending is driven by pricing changes, penetration levels (percentage of guests purchasing), new product offerings, the mix of guests (such as local, passholders, domestic or international guests) and the mix of in-park spending.
+As an example, international guests tend to drive higher in-park per capita spending when compared to other guests.
+See further discussion in the "Results of Operations" section which follows.